Skip to main content

 Eargo hearing aids costs and purchasing options

 Eargo hearing aids cost between $799–$2,699.
 Most insurance plans, including Medicare Part A and Part B, do not cover the full cost of hearing aids.
-Medicare Advantage (Part C) may cover some of your hearing aid costs.3 If you have a health savings account (HSA) or flexible spending accounts (FSA), you may also be able to use those for the purchase of hearing aids.
+Some Medicare Advantage (Part C) plans may cover some of your hearing aid costs.3 If you have a health savings account (HSA) or flexible spending accounts (FSA), you may also be able to use those for the purchase of hearing aids.
 Check with your insurance provider to see what’s covered.
 Eargo allows you to use that as an option at checkout.

 Eargo offers financing with as low as 0% APR through Bread Pay.
 And Eargo offers discounts to veterans and active military service members, first responders, and health care workers.